benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - My name is Ben Ilegbodu
 - Super excited to be kicking of Reactathon and the Fundamentals conference
-- Wanna introduce you to React and warm you up to many of the concepts you will hear the rest of today
+- Wanna introduce you to React and warm you up to many of the concepts you will hear in the rest of the talks today
 - Called this talk "Why React?"...
 - But another title for the talk could've been...